Mixed Breeds

 The Pyrador needs a large yard to roam in.

-With his European parent having the freedom to roam the Pyrenees mountain range, and his Labrador parent having access to the great waters of Newfoundland, you can expect that the Pyrador would appreciate a large outdoor space to roam in, play in, and just be.
-Because of his potential to be protective, his outdoor space needs to be reinforced with high fences, and not be a shared or communal space.
+With his European parent having the freedom to roam the Pyrenees Mountain range and his Labrador parent having access to the great waters of Newfoundland, you can expect that the Pyrador will appreciate a large outdoor space to roam in, play in, and just be.
+Because of his potential to be protective, his outdoor space must be reinforced with high fences, not a shared or communal space.
 His home should be large enough to accommodate his big size.

 This guy will need around 60 minutes of exercise every day, and the intensity of his activities will depend on which parent he takes after most.
-If he is more like his Lab parent then he will need a mixture of activities that are more strenuous and interactive, whereas if he is more like his Pyrenees parent then he’ll prefer calmer exercise.
-Either way, 1 hour a day means he will need to be placed with an active family, no matter what the weather forecast is.
+If he is more like his Lab parent, he will need a mixture of more strenuous and interactive activities, whereas if he is more like his Pyrenees parent, he’ll prefer calmer exercise.
+Either way, 1 hour a day means he will need to be placed with an active family, no matter the weather forecast.

 Training